-Medical alert devices, more formally called Personal Emergency Response Services (PERS), are quite commonly used among elderly, frail persons.
+Remember the old “life alert” devices that would enable an individual who had experienced a fall to push a button and receive assistance?
+Medical alert devices, also called Personal Emergency Response Services (PERS) and fall monitors, are quite commonly used among elderly, frail persons.
 However, usage of medical alert services is significantly less common among persons with Alzheimer’s or other forms of dementia.
 Why is this?
 The most logical explanation is that persons with Alzheimer’s and other forms of dementia are memory and cognitively impaired.
 Therefore, their families feel that the person with dementia will a) forget to use the emergency call button when a trauma occurs or b) mistakenly call for an emergency response when the need does not exist.
-However, newer medical alert devices are designed to accommodate for both of these scenarios and have other features intended to assist persons with memory challenges.
-Unfortunately, not all medical alert devices are created equal and some services are not well designed for persons with dementia.
-Fortunately, those devices which are intended specifically for dementia are not significantly more expensive than those which are not.

 Fall detection is common in most, but not all, medical alert devices.
-However, given that persons with Alzheimer’s/dementia are prone to falls, even more so than other elderly persons in the same age groups, fall detection is a must-have.
+According to the National Institute on Aging (NIA), for those aged 65 and over, more than one out of three will fall in any given year.
+Given that persons with Alzheimer’s/dementia are more prone to falls than other elderly persons in the same age groups, fall detection is a must-have.
 In short, internal sensors detect when a fall has occurred using accelerometers.
 Better devices take into consideration movement, or lack thereof, after the fall as a gauge of the severity of the fall.